October 30, 2022

 Next, you will see it downloading at the bottom (at least on a Mac) this is how it is shown.

 Now, it should be on your desk top as an SVG file - these will not show the layers until you have uploaded them into Cricut Design Space.
-If you open the file outside of a design program it's going to only display as an image.
+If you open the file outside of a design program (like Cricut, Silhouette, or Inkscape) it's going to only display as an image.

 If you are using Safari: When you see the download button or download now button right click on this and say download attached file or download file and save as.
 To get this option you must right click!
 Downloading on the image is not an option on Safari.
 The download process if similar to how you download on an iPad or iPhone!